LCA-ActivityBrowser/activity-browser/README.md

 ### PyQt5 vs PySide2

-The newest builds after 2019-11-04 for the activity browser makes use of PySide2 instead of PyQt5.
-This change made due to a number of reasons, most importantly:
+After the 4th of november 2019 conda builds for the activity browser will make use of PySide2 instead of PyQt5.
+This change was made due to a number of reasons, most importantly:

 - PyQt5 [requires](https://www.riverbankcomputing.com/static/Docs/PyQt5/introduction.html#license) that the Activity
 Browser uses the GPL license, where PySide2 [allows](https://doc.qt.io/qtforpython/licenses.html#licenses-used-in-qt-for-python)